ALEX STRADA

 Teen Power Political Futures

-Public workshop with Tali Keren, Queens Teens, and CUNY Law Professor Charisa Kiyô Smith
+With Tali Keren, Queens Teens, and CUNY Law Professor Charisa Kiyô Smith

 Queens Museum